aalokaily/ET/Readme.md

 Left and right OT index of root 0 426695

-***** Phase 2 for building OT index using base suffixes finished in 0.79204 seconds Building OT index using base paths took 1.25245 seconds
+***** Phase 2 for building OT index using base suffixes finished in 0.79204 seconds Building OT index using base suffixes took 1.25245 seconds
 ------------------------------------------------------------------------
 Approximate matchings for k value of  1
 ------------------------------------------------------------------------